balearesg/pragmate-ui/contributing.md

 ## Community and Support

 If you have any questions or need guidance, feel free to reach out to us on our usual communication platforms.
 We appreciate your commitment and look forward to your contributions.

-Thank you for being a part of [Project Name]!
+Thank you for being a part of Pragmate-UI!

----

-Remember to tailor this example to your actual project's structure and your specific preferences.
-I hope this is helpful to you!